uktrade/pg-bulk-ingest/docs/airflow.md

 4. At [http://localhost:8080/](http://localhost:8080/) find and run this pipeline.

-## Modify the pipeline to ingest hard coded fake (or public) data
+## Modify the pipeline to ingest hard coded data

 The ingest function ingests data in batches.
 An entire batch of data is visible, or none of it is.
 In the above example, the batches generator function is responsible for supplying batches of data.
 Each item it yields is a batch.
 It can yield no batches, as in the above example, one batch, or many more batches.

 A batch is a tuple with 3 elements:

 1. The first element is the so-called “high watermark” for the batch.
 If the batch is ingested successfully, this gets stored against the table, and the next time ingest is called, this value gets passed back into the batches function as its first and only argument.
-It can be None
+It can be None.

 2. The second element is metadata for the batch.
 This gets passed into the on_before_visible callback that is called just before the batch is visible to other database users.
 It can be any value, but it is often helpful for it to be the time the data was last modified.
-It can be None
+It can be None.

 3. The third element is the data for the batch itself.
 It must be an iterable of tuples.